Tatler Design Awards 2021: The Winners

 Best Innovation: The New State Courts Complex

-During the open competitive bidding process for this project, Serie + Multiply Consultants impressed the jury with their simple but dignified proposal for the New State Courts Complex.
+During the public two-stage Open Design Competition organised by the State Courts in 2011, Serie + Multiply Consultants impressed the jury with their simple but dignified proposal for the New State Courts Complex.

-A collaboration between London-based Serie Architects and local firm Multiply Architects, Serie + Multiply Consultants worked closely with CPG Consultants to realise the design of this adaptive reuse project.
-The two new 150m-high towers house 60 criminal courts, the judges’ chambers and supporting functions, linked by a series of foot bridges.
+A collaboration between London-based Serie Architects and local firm Multiply Architects, Serie + Multiply Consultants worked closely with principal consultant and architect CPG Consultants to realise the design of this adaptive reuse project.
+The tallest government building in Singapore to date, the complex comprises of two new 178m-high towers, dubbed the 'Court Tower' and the 'Office Tower'.
+Connected by a series of link bridges, the 35-storey towers house a total of 53 courtrooms and 54 hearing chambers.

 It communicates its influences in its design intent with the use of colours and sustainable materials that are representative of the local heritage in Chinatown